SuyeshBadge/fixin5mins/memory-bank/techContext.md

 ### API Rate Limits
 - **Instagram Graph API**: Rate limits on posting content
-- **HTML2Image API**: Potential rate limits on free tier
 - **External AI Service**: Rate limits for text generation (if using)
 - **Cloudinary API**: Storage and bandwidth limits based on plan

 ### External Dependencies
-- HTML2Image service for converting templates to images
+- Puppeteer for converting templates to images
 - Cloudinary for image hosting before posting to Instagram
 - Need for valid API keys and credentials
 - Internet connectivity requirement for posting
+- Google Fonts for typography in templates

 ### Security Considerations
 - Secure storage of API keys and access tokens